lpmi-13/homepage/_posts/2019-02-05-lora-pulse-counter.markdown

 ## Application

-The LoRa Pulse Counter can be used to count electrical pulses produced by instruments and/or detect level changes from switch based sensors.
+The device can be used to count electrical pulses produced by instruments and/or detect level changes from switch based sensors.
 The count and level state is sent to a remote application over LoRaWAN.

-This might seem dull but it is useful for things like:
+This might seem dull but it turns out to be useful for things like:

 - connecting electricity and water meters to the internet
-- tamper detection
+- tamper detection (e.g. someone opened a door)
-- storage tank level monitoring
+- storage tank level monitoring (e.g. float switches)
-- interactive demonstration of LoRaWAN (push a button, see a result)
+- interactive demonstrations

 ## Features

 ### LoRaWAN

 The device uses LoRaWAN to send data to a remote application.
+The stack makes use of over-the-air-activation (OTAA) and adapative data rate (ADR) to keep setup and operation of the device as simple as possible.

 The implementation used in this project is bespoke and not based on any of the existing permissively licensed projects.
-It has a few features that differentiate it from other implementations:

-- low-resource requirements
-- portable design intended to work with low-power modes
-- MISRA 2012 style
-- hardware emulator for testing directly against network implementations
-- sensible interfaces

 The API documentation is available [here](https://cjhdev.github.io/lora_device_lib_api/).

 ### Digital Inputs